vontasa/DataLab/python learning group/readme.txt

 Current member
 Edward: I want to be a full-stack data scientist.
 Yue: I want to refresh my knowledge in Python and doing it by myself is lonely.
+Jialin: I want to learn more about using python for data mining purpose.

 * Adding your information here